chris3494285/csci544_fall2022_group49/README.md

 all_sentences.csv: has all real and made data

 2.
-train_dataset_pure: has only real data, contains 80% of all real data
+train_dataset_pure: has only real data, contains 80% of all real data \n
-test_dataset_pure: has only real data，contains 20% of all real data
+test_dataset_pure: has only real data，contains 20% of all real data  \n

 3.
 train_dataset_mixed: has all real and made dat， contains 80% of all real data